Conflict prevention

 Conflict prevention messages

-As described previously, the conflict prevention logic allows editing of a route and an event only by a single person in a single version at a time.
+As described above, the conflict prevention logic allows editing of a route and an event only by a single person in a single version at a time.

 For example, if User22 tries to retire RouteY while the same RouteY is locked by User11, the following message appears: